Poaq-codes/scrapeFitbit/README.md

 If you don't want either the archive or non-archive data upload, simply comment out the lines.

-To run the script, open a console and type `Rscript uploadData.R`.
+To run the script, open a console, navigate to the directory holding the script, and type `Rscript uploadData.R`.